Zahid295/spice-enjoy-house/README.md

 - CSS - Jigsaw CSS Validator: The CSS code was validated using the Jigsaw CSS Validator.
 - Chrome Dev Tools: Debugging during the project was done using Chrome Dev Tools.
 - LightHouse: The performance of the website was tested using LightHouse.

+## Features

+### Home Page
+The journey begins at the Home Page, the first stop for our users.
+It is designed to instantly give users a clear understanding of what Spice Enjoy House is all about.
+With gaining attention users are guided on how to navigate and utilize the website.
+The intuitive Navigation Bar and informative body section further enhance the user experience.

+### Contact Us Page
+We believe in open communication channels.
+The Contact Us Page is designed to facilitate direct interaction between users and our team.
+Whether it is a query, a concern, or feedback, users can reach out to us online which enhances their overall experience.

+### Booking Page
+At the heart of Spice Enjoy House is the ability for users to make reservations seamlessly.
+The Booking Page hosts a user-friendly form that logged-in users can fill out to secure their reservation.
+For users who are not logged in, they are conveniently redirected to the Login or Register Page.

+### Booking Details Page
+Transparency and control are key to a great user experience.
+The Booking Details Page, accessible only to logged-in users, allows users to view, edit, or delete their existing bookings.
+If a user opts to edit a booking, they are redirected to a pre-filled form where they can modify their reservation details as needed.

+### Navigation Menu
+The Navigation Menu is a consistent guide available on all pages.
+It contains links to Home, Contact Us, Make a Booking, and Booking Details.
+Additionally, it integrates with Django's allauth options to provide Login, Logout, and Register options, depending on the user's authentication status.

+Here is a quick rundown of the navigation options:

+Home (base.html) - Accessible to all
+Contact Us (contact.html) - Accessible to all
+Make a Booking (booking_form.html) - Accessible to logged-in users Booking Details (booking_details.html) - Accessible to logged-in users Logout (logout.html) - Accessible to logged-in users Login (login.html) - Accessible to logged-out users Sign up (signup.html) - Accessible to logged-out users